beginor/beginor.github.io/zzm-en.md

   4. Guide developers to learn and use Angular and Compass;
   5. Guide developers to use and extend WebApi and OWIN;

+- Pollution License Management System (2014-12 ~ 2015-05)

+  **Software** AngularJS, Compass, ASP.NET WebApi, OWIN, NHibernate

+  **Description**

+  This project is part of the Enterprise Service Platform Of GDEP, it is build for the enterprises of Guangdong province, who can apply, renewal, or cancel their polluation licenses, and for the agency of GDEP, who can manage the licenses.

+  This project uses ASP.NET WebApi at the server side to provide RESTful service, which is very easy to use at the client browser side, and uses AngularJS to build Single Page Application (SPA) at the client side to gain a good user experience.

+  **Responsibility**

+  1. Architect design and prototype implement;
+  2. Guide developers to use and extend WebApi and OWIN;
+  3. Guide developers to learn and use Angular and Compass;
+  4. OWIN cache middleware design and implement;
+  5. AngularJS perfermance hacking;

 - Water Quality Pre-Warning (2014-09 ~ 2014-12)

   **Software** ASP.NET MVC, Silverlight, NHibernate